PhillisEssel/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Then after initiate perpetual/non-stop ping from Windows VM to Linex VM.
+Then after clear your data and initiate perpetual/non-stop ping from Windows VM to Linex VM.
 Go to Network Security Group on Azure of Linex VM and disable incoming (in bound) ICMP traffic and observe the traffic in Wireshrk from Windows.
 Re-enable ICMP traffic in NSG and then observe the traffic in Wireshark again.
 Next observe ssh traffic by using Windows Powershell to input Linex private IP address.
 Type commands into linex SSH connection and observe the traffic then type "exit" in Powershell when done.
 </p>
 <br />